-- Step One: Choose the setting for your story and the main characters.
+Step One: Choose the setting for your story and the main characters.
 Describe them with a web, picture, or list.

-- Step Two: Develop a plot with a conflict and resolution.
+Step Two : Develop a plot with a conflict and resolution.

-- □ Introduce the characters.
+☐ Introduce the characters.

-- □ Include the conflict of the story.
+\square Include the conflict of the story.

-- □ List the events leading to the climax.
+☐ List the events leading to the climax.

-- □ List the falling actions.
+☐ List the falling actions.

-- Describe the resolution.
+☐ Describe the resolution.

+Step Three: Select at least two sections in which to include dialogue.

-- Step Four: Tell your story to your writing partner. - □ Step Five: Write the first draft. - Step Six: Read it to your writing partner; have your writing partner use the checklist to make suggestions for improvement. - Step Seven: Write your second draft. - Step Eight: Turn it into the teacher for help with editing. - Step Nine: Recopy or type your story and add illustrations.
+Step Four: Tell your story to your writing partner.

+Step Five: Write the first draft.

+Step Six: Read it to your writing partner; have your writing partner use the checklist to make suggestions for improvement.

+Step Seven: Write your second draft.

+Step Eight: Turn it into the teacher for help with editing.

+Step Nine: Recopy or type your story and add illustrations.

+My Naı me:

+My Wri iting Partner for this project is:

+This Pr roject is Due on: